Chart Color Schemes

 An assessment of population growth drivers in North Haven reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where not covered by this data, released in 2022 with a base year of 2021.
-Considering projected demographic shifts, the suburb is expected to increase by 359 persons by 2041 based on aggregated SA2-level projections, reflecting an overall increase of 26.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, an above median population growth of regional areas across the nation is projected.
+The North Haven (NSW) statistical area (Lv2) is expected to increase by 354 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 19.6% in total over the 17 years.

 Frequently Asked Questions - Population